Penaz91/Glitch_Heaven/README.md

 - **Bouncy Spikes glitch:** Deadly ground doesn't kill you, it makes you bounce twice as high (Can be applied from map editor by exchanging the "deadly" trigger with the "bouncy" trigger)
 - **Deadly Bouncers Glitch:** Bouncers kill you (Can be applied from map editor by exchanging the "bouncy" trigger with the "deadly" trigger)
 - **Invert-o-glitch**: Ground kills you, deadly ground doesn't.
 (Can be applied from map editor by exchanging the "deadly" trigger with the "blocker" trigger)
-- **Non Working Bouncers:** Bouncers don't work (Can be applied from map editor by exchanging the "deadly" trigger with the "bouncy" trigger)
+- **Non Working Bouncers:** Bouncers don't work (Can be applied from map editor by omitting the "bouncy" trigger)
 - **Dead bodies Glitch:** when you die your dead body won't despawn and you can use it as a platform.
 - **Clipping glitch**: You can glitch through certain walls (can be applied via map editor by omitting certain blocker parameters)